LauraForRa/Image_Analizer/README.md

-You have to put in 'entrenamiento' in the folder 'data_x' your images preprocessed You have to create a folder called 'modelos', here will be saved ypur classifiers.
+Place your preprocessed training images inside the folder: data_x/entrenamiento

+Create a folder named:
+modelos
+This is where your trained classifiers will be saved.